Use of Blood Products in a Radiation Emergency

 - See references below.

-Recipient risk factors associated with Post-Transfusion Graft versus Host Disease
+Recipient risk factors associated with transfusion-associated graft versus host disease

 - Recipients with pre-existing immunodeficiency